JetBrains/dekaf/README.md

 NOW THIS FRAMEWORK IS UNDER DEVELOPMENT.

-The currently developed version: 2.0.0.X (where X is a build number).
+The currently developed version is 2.0.0.X (where X is a build number).

 Motivation